Understanding Anomaly Detection with Deep Invertible Networks through Hierarchies of Distributions and Features: Local and Fully Connected Architectures

 \subsection{Local Patches}

-We designed our local patches experiment to train compact Glow-like models that can only process information from 8x8 patches in the original datasets.
+We designed our local patches experiment to train compact Glow-like models that can only process information from $8\times 8$ patches in the original datasets.
 Full-sized Glow networks process the full image using three scales as written in Section \ref{subsec:full-glow-architecture}.
-Our local Glow network instead processes local 8x8 patches using a single scale.
-The 32x32 input image is first divided into 16 non-overlapping 8x8 patches filling the entire image.
-These 8x8 images are then processed independently by a local Glow network corresponding to a single scale of the full Glow network.
-In other words, we treat the image as if it consists of independent 8x8 patches.
+Our local Glow network instead processes local $8\times 8$ patches using a single scale.
+The $32\times 32$ input image is first cropped into $16$ non-overlapping $8\times 8$ patches.
+These $8\times 8$ patches are then processed independently by a local Glow network corresponding to a single scale of the full Glow network.
+In other words, we treat the image as if it consists of independent $8 \times 8$ patches.
+Evaluating the likelihoods of these patches, their sum is the likelihood of the image assigned by the local Glow model.
 Note that we aimed to create a network restricted to learn a general local domain prior and not one with the best maximum-likelihood performance.